swarkist/Mixology-App/replit.md

 ## Overview

 This is a full-stack web application for cocktail recipes and mixology.
 The application features a modern React frontend with shadcn/ui components, an Express.js backend, and PostgreSQL database with Drizzle ORM.
-The current implementation includes a cocktail browsing interface with sections for featured cocktails, ingredient filtering, and popular recipes.
+The application now includes a complete navigation system with multiple pages: home page with cocktail browsing, dedicated cocktail list page, detailed recipe pages, and a comprehensive ingredients page with filtering and selection capabilities.

 ## User Preferences